THE BEST ROAD DISC WHEELSET UPGRADES

 There’s not much this wheelset can’t do well.
 You can cruise on it comfortably, you can race on it confidently, and you can take it on dirt roads and to cyclocross events capably.
 It didn’t do anything for me going uphill but it sure was solid going down.
 That’s a pretty good combination of performance characteristics for an upgrade wheelset.

-Here are the page links for this wheelset at the stores I’ve found have them at the best prices on the Zipp 30 Course Disc-brake Clincher, have them in stock and have top shelf customer satisfaction records as of August 10, 2018: Competitive Cyclist, UK/EU Tweeks.
+Here are the page links for this wheelset at the stores I’ve found have them at the best prices on the Zipp 30 Course Disc-brake Clincher, have them in stock and have top shelf customer satisfaction records: Competitive Cyclist, Amazon, UK/EU Tweeks.

 MAVIC KSYRIUM ELITE UST DISC – COMFORTABLE AND STIFF AT A GOOD PRICE